antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 Before activating the trial, review the renewal settings.

-For this laboratory the following configuration was used:
+For this laboratory, the following configuration was used:

 | Setting | Value |
 |---------|-------|